kongxie0313/llvmLearning/FnArgCnt/README.md

  $ make
 ```

-3.Create file 'sum.c' under this directory like thie:
+3.Create file 'sum.c' under this directory like this:

 ```
 	int sum(int a, int b) {